Today we reveal our Hall Bathroom update from our recently completed Fitzgerald Condo Remodel!

 Hall Bath Before

-My first thought was to keep both the floor tile and shower tile and replace everything else, since, while not in the color tone I'd prefer, the style of each was on-trend and great quality.
+My first thought was to keep both the floor tile and shower tile and replace everything else, since, while not in the color tones I'd prefer, the style of each was in line with our overall direction and great quality.
 Plus, as I've mentioned before, tile can get expensive!

 Original Floor & Shower Tile